-The Moving Toward Equity Data Review Tool and its supporting resources are intended to help education leaders understand and assess equitable access data to support a root-cause analysis and, ultimately, draft a comprehensive educator equity plan.
-Assessment of state data is vital to determine the root causes behind the lack of access to effective teaching and leading for students from disadvantaged backgrounds-and to address those challenges.
+The Moving Toward Equity Data Review Tool and its supporting resources are intended to help education leaders understand and assess equitable access data to support a root-cause analysis and, ultimately, draft a State Plan to Ensure Equitable Access to Excellent Educators.
+Assessment of state data is vital to assess the scope of equity gaps, determine the root causes behind these equity gaps, and address those challenges.
 The activities in this tool introduce relevant metrics, increase staff capacity for analyzing equitable access data, and provide tools to communicate what the data suggest about the equitable access challenges in your state.